flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

   <br />
 </p>

-ChimeraOS is a more well-thought-out implementation when compared to HoloISO.
+ChimeraOS is a very well-thought-out implementation of a console-like operating system when compared to HoloISO.
 Here's a summary of how ChimeraOS, SteamOS and HoloISO compare:

 |                                   | ChimeraOS          | SteamOS 3.x        | HoloISO                |
 | --------------------------------- | ------------------ | ------------------ | ---------------------- |